 Nicotine releases dopamine, also called the “happy hormone.”
 It sends signals to the reward system of your brain, including the prefrontal cortex, resulting in nicotine cravings and addiction.

-The researchers think that TMS promotes the release of dopamine, which reduces the need for nicotine.
+TMS may also promote the release of dopamine, which reduces the need for nicotine.

 TMS for multiple sclerosis

 Multiple sclerosis (MS) is a chronic autoimmune disorder that affects the nervous system.
-It commonly causes spasticity, or muscle tightness that makes it difficult to move.
+It commonly causes muscle tightness (spasticity) that makes it difficult to move.

-In a 2019 study, researchers used TMS on the motor cortex of people with MS. The treatment, combined with physical therapy, was found to decrease spasticity.
+In a 2019 study, researchers used TMS on the motor cortex of people with MS. The treatment, combined with physical therapy, decreased spasticity.

 To date, TMS therapy has mostly been studied as a treatment for depression.

 The success rate of TMS for depression is promising.
-Response rates for depression are between 30 and 64 percent.
+Response rates for depression are between 30% and 64%.

 More research is needed to understand the success rate for other medical conditions.